alpz/mech-nn/Readme.md

-*Mechanistic Neural Networks for Scientific Machine Learning*, Adeel Pervez, Francesco Locattello, Efstratios Gavves.
+*Mechanistic Neural Networks for Scientific Machine Learning*, Adeel Pervez, Francesco Locatello, Efstratios Gavves.

 To run the code create a conda environment by using the env.yml file.
 Small test examples can be run in the given Jupyter Notebooks.